 If you want access to all the latest AI tools and a RAW development app in one place, then Luminar is worth a closer look.

-Who and What is Lightroom Best For?
+Who and What is Lightroom Best for?

 Lightroom is the better choice for photographers who need to manage large image collections, thanks to its excellent library management tools.